Football fans were not the only ones being put through the emotional wringer during Super Bowl 2019.

 Only problem was women were just not that engaged with the content.
 The ad finished way down our list of the most effective ads of Super Bowl 2019, with women simply not scared by the content.

-In fact, as you can see from the chart below, which shows how scared people were while watching you can that men (blue line) were actually almost twice as scared as women while watching.
+In fact, as you can see from the chart above, which shows how scared people were while watching you can that men (blue line) were actually almost twice as scared as women while watching.

 3. 8 of the top 10 most engaging spots came from the Food and Beverages sector